wail-uottawa/docker-ros-elg5228/README.md

 # Quick Startup
 ## Running the Image
 Probably, the easiest way to run the Docker image is to run the provided shell script file `docker-run.sh` at a command line while Docker (or Docker Desktop) is running.
+You may get the file from the image's Github repository [https://github.com/wail-uottawa/docker-ros-elg5228](https://github.com/wail-uottawa/docker-ros-elg5228).

 ---
 <span style="color:red">**WARNING:**</span> All changes made to any file/directory within the file system of a docker container are not permanent.
 They are lost once the container is stopped.
 To avoid this problem, the `docker-run.sh` script maps a local folder `~/MyGDrive/Docker-ELG5228/course_dir` on your computer onto another folder `/home/ros/catkin_ws/src/course_dir` in the docker container.
 It is highly recommended that you dedicate a local folder on your computer as a ROS working folder throughout the course.
 It can have any name and path (for example: `c:/Courses/Mobile-robotics/ROS-Work` for Windows hosts or `/Users/john/ELG5228/ROS-Work` for Mac hosts).
 To be even safer, you might want to have this folder as part of a cloud drive that is automatically synchronized on your local machine (such as Google Drive, OneDrive, etc.) Inside the file `docker-run.sh`, replace `~/MyGDrive/Docker-ELG5228/course_dir` with the path to your dedicated local folder.
 That way, each time you run the dockerimage through `docker-run.sh` your local dedicated folder is automatically mapped onto `/home/ros/catkin_ws/src/course_dir` in the docker container.
 As such, whenever you make changes on your local dedicated folder or/and on `/home/ros/catkin_ws/src/course_dir` from within the container, those changes remain permanent on the local drive and are automatically made visible from within the container at `/home/ros/catkin_ws/src/course_dir` every time the container is run.